bwks/conftodict/README.md

 # conftodict
 Python module to convert Cisco IOS config to a python dictionary Built and tested with Python 3.
-Python 2 not tested at this time
+Python 2 not tested at this time It is assumed that the config will be in the same for as show run

 ###Installation
 ```bash